5. Home, Roof and Pest Inspections

 I recommend the following 3 inspections at a minimum.
 Others inspections are available.

 General home inspection: This inspection overly looks at plumbing, electrical, HVAC, noticeably worn, broken or improper items needing repair or replacement.
 Cost of repairs are not given, and must be obtained from independent bids.
-Although these inspections don’t guaranty every inch of the home to be inspected, they do provide an excellent overall professional view and opinion of the general condition of the home.
+Although these inspections don’t check every inch of the home, they do provide an excellent overall professional view and opinion of the general condition of the home.

 Pest inspection: Identifies damage caused by water, moisture and infestations such as mold, mildew, moss, fungus, critters, termites, boring beetles, bees, mice, rats, bats and so on.
 Cost of repairs and/or extermination are given.